centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/virtualization-vmware2-vm.md

 Make sure that the daemon configuration works fine by looking for errors in "/var/log/centreon/centreon\_vmware.log".

-### Tags and Custom Attributes
+### Tags and custom attributes

-To discover Tags and Custom Attributes, you must :
+To discover tags and custom attributes, you must :

 * use version **3.2.5** of **centreon-vmware-daemon**
 * add **--tags** in the additional discovery options: go to the **Configuration > Hosts > Discovery** page, and to the 3rd step (**Set discovery parameters**), in the section **Additional parameters**, in the **Additional options** field, type **--tags**.

 ### Network flows

-The Poller with the Centreon VMware Connector installed need to access in TCP/443 HTTPS to the Vcenter.
+The Centreon poller (with the VMWare daemon installed on it) needs to access the vCenter using HTTPS (TCP/443).

-Pollers requesting data from the Centreon VMware Connector must establish TCP connections on port 5700 to communicate with the Connector's host.
+If several pollers use the same daemon, then they must access the poller that has the VMware daemon installed on it using TCP/5700.

 ## Installing the monitoring connector